Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Introduction

-If we decide to avoid approximating the equations and include all effects of compressibility, aspect (ii) above calls for special low-Mach-number solvers in numerical fluid dynamics combined with time-implicit discretization to enable time steps determined from the actual fluid velocity instead of the -- for the problem at hand irrelevant -- speed of sound as required by the CFL stability criterion \citep{courant1928a} of time-explicit schemes.
+If we decide to avoid approximating the equations and include all effects of compressibility, aspect (ii) above calls for special low-Mach-number solvers in numerical fluid dynamics combined with time-implicit discretization to enable time steps determined from the actual fluid velocity instead of the speed of sound as required by the CFL stability criterion \citep{courant1928a} of time-explicit schemes.
+The propagation of sound waves is irrelevant for the problems at hand.
 Several suitable methods are implemented in the \textsc{Seven-League Hydro} (\slh) code.
-Numerical and theoretical details are discussed in \citet{barsukow2017b,barsukow2017a,edelmann2016b,miczek2015a,edelmann2014a,miczek2013a} and examples of application to astrophysical problems can be found in \citet{horst2020a,roepke2018b,edelmann2017a,michel_phd,bolanos_phd}.
+Numerical and theoretical details are discussed in \citet{barsukow2017b}, \citet{barsukow2017a}, \citet{edelmann2016b}, \citet{miczek2015a}, \citet{edelmann2014a}, and \citet{miczek2013a}, and examples of the application to astrophysical problems can be found in \citet{horst2020a}, \citet{roepke2018b}, \citet{edelmann2017a}, \citet{michel_phd}, and \citet{bolanos_phd}.

 Aspect (i), however, also requires attention.
 The condition for hydrostatic equilibrium is part of the equations of stellar structure, that are discretized and numerically solved in classical stellar evolution modeling approaches.
 In contrast, hydrostatic equilibrium is only a special solution to the full gravo-hydrodynamic system at the level of the partial differential equations, but it is not guaranteed that discretizations of these equations can reproduce the physically correct equilibrium state.
 This is in particular the case because gravitational source terms are usually treated in an operator-splitting approach, resulting in different discretizations of the pressure and gravity terms.
 Astrophysical fluid dynamics simulations often employ finite-volume schemes, in which hydrodynamical flows are modeled with a Godunov-type flux across cell interfaces.
 Hydrodynamical quantities are therefore determined at these locations.
 The gravitational source term, in contrast, is discretized in a completely different and independent way.
 In a second-order code, for example, it is often calculated using cell-averaged densities assigned to cell centers.
 In general, this procedure does not lead to an exact cancellation of gravity and pressure gradient in hydrostatic configurations.
 Spurious motions are introduced that mask the delicate low-Mach-number flows arising from perturbations of this equilibrium, such as, for instance, convection driven by nuclear energy release.